Ola-Daniel/privacy-policy-generator/README.md

 Installation
 ------------

-This project is delivered as a SaaS @ https://danieloo.com/privacy-policy-generator , however you can also roll out and selfhost your own instance as we provide pre-built container images via the Docker Registry Hub here https://hub.docker.com/repository/docker/doolaa/policygenerator
+This project is delivered as a SaaS @ https://danieloo.com/privacy-policy-generator , however you can also roll out and selfhost your own instance as we provide pre-built container images via the Docker Registry Hub here: https://hub.docker.com/repository/docker/doolaa/policygenerator